16 Red Thunder Down Under

 In the summer of 1965 Clifford, with the ear of the president, had warned him against escalation.

-He wrote to LBJ that it could be a “quagmire’, a ‘bottomless pit’ in which ‘we could be there year after year, sacrificing tens of thousand of Americans a year and it just didn’t add up”.
+He told him it could be a ‘bottomless pit’ in which ‘we could be there year after year, sacrificing tens of thousand of Americans a year and it just didn’t add up”.

 As they were dragged further down, he was joined by Senator Fulbright who came to believe that he had been put on.
 “The biggest lesson I learned from Vietnam, ’ he said later, ‘is not to trust government statements.
 I had no idea until then that you could not rely on government statements”.